How to Generate Certificates from Airtable Data (Step-by-Step Guide)

 The email sends right after the PDF generates.
 You can track delivery status in TypeFlow's dashboard.

-Use Airtable views to organize recipients.
-Create a "Ready to Generate" view that filters for records with all required fields filled and no certificate generated yet.
+- Use Airtable Views: Create a view named 'Ready to Generate' that filters for records with all required fields filled in.
+This keeps your workflow organized.

 | Task | Approach | Why It Helps |